helinus/ForgeEssentialsWikiFork/World-Control.md

 		<td>Turns all farmland in the selection to dirt</td>
 	</tr>
 </table>

+### The Selection commands `//fewand, //fepos, //fedesel` have been moved to the core

 # Other Info <a name="other"></a>
 This module will be replaced with World Edit.